EthanSK/Menu-Bar-Dock/README.md

 For more info and tips, press the blue 'i' in the general section of the preferences window of the app.

+Open preferences by right clicking an app and then selecting 'Menu Bar Dock Preferences' at the bottom.

 Any feedback or queries can be submitted [here](https://github.com/EthanSK/Menu-Bar-Dock/issues)

 The number of downloads for this app can be found by running `curl -s https://api.github.com/repos/EthanSK/Menu-Bar-Dock/releases | egrep '"name"|"updated_at"|"download_count"'` in a terminal.